muscar/muscar.github.com/_posts/2014-06-12-swift-doesnt-solve-the-null-reference-problem.markdown

 signaling the absence of a meaningful value.
 It's only natural for Swift to model them as optional types.
 And that's a perfectly reasonable approach.
-But, since such types are pervasive in Cocoa, it would become tedious to use optional binding everywhere to test if the value has a type or not--kind of like `null` checking in Java or C#.
+But, since such types are pervasive in Cocoa, it would become tedious to use optional binding everywhere to test if the value has a type or not---kind of like `null` checking in Java or C#.
 So the Swift designers introduced _implicitly unwrapped optionals_, denoted as `T!`: